-HST receivable and other receivables are initially recognized at fair value and are subsequently measured at amortized cost using an effective interest rate method.
+HST receivable is initially recognized at fair value and is subsequently measured at amortized cost using an effective interest rate method.

 Investments reported at fair-value-through-profit-and-loss (FVTPL) are recorded at fair value with the difference between fair value and cost being recorded as unrealized gain or loss in value of investments on the Statement of Operations, Comprehensive Loss and Deficit.